roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 - unsigned long "block_size" : max size of data packets (default: 8192).
 - boolean "loop" : if true, the file will be looped (i.e. seeked to the beginning once the end has been reached) (default: false)
-- boolean "generate_eof" : if true, an empty frame with a new stream info will be generated at the end of the file (or, if the file is being looped, a new stream info will be generated whenever the stream is rewound) (default: true)
+- boolean "generate_eof" : If true, an empty frame will be generated when the end of the file is reached or when a new stream position is set using 'zapIFileIn::Seek'. (default: true)

 Output stream: